syncfusion-content/winui-docs/winui/SegmentedControl/Themes.md

 ## Customization using keys

-The Segmented control can be customized using the theme keys for following interactions.
+The Segmented Control can be customized using the theme keys for following interactions.

 * Hover.
 * Selection.